 The motionless choreography of the organist's playing and the dialogue of the sounds on the different keyboards, the scenic spatialization of the sound, all of this is likely to evoke a new perception of the organ by the public and perhaps also by the musicians themselves.

-The Gulliver Organ
+presentation of the Gulliver Organ